steinwurf/kodo-ns3-examples/docs/recoders.rst

 ``ns3::Ptr<ns3::UniformRandomVariable>`` and convert them to samples of a Bernoulli random variable at a given transmission using the `Inverse Transmformating Sampling <https://en.wikipedia.org/wiki/Inverse_transform_sampling>`_.
-In this way, we guarantee that a node attemps a medium access with the desired probability.
+In this way, we guarantee that a node attempts a medium access with the desired probability.
 Finally, we include a counter for the total number of transmissions from all the relays for counting total transmissions in general.